abisla/nypd-mv-analysis-/README.md

 # OVERVIEW:
 Within the five boroughs that make up New York City, around 8.2 million people dwell.
 Thousands of accidents occur each year as a result of a variety of circumstances.
 The NYPD gathers data on each of these accidents and makes it available to the public on nycopendata.socrata.com.
 We decided to dig deeper into the crash data to see if there were any underlying patterns or relationships that could explain the high frequency of collisions.
-From July 2012 to March 2022, the data included almost 2,00,000 observations.
+From Septemer 2017 to September 2024, the data included almost 2,00,000 observations.

 BRIEF -
 We accessed the data from "nycopendata.com" using Open Data API (OData API) and performed Data Connection with Tableau.